The Relationship Between Health Issues And Addiction

 Brain Health Issues

 The brain plays a major role in the development of an SUD.
-Substance use directly interferes with the brain’s normal functions, specifically those of the reward system.
+Substance use directly interferes with the brain’s normal functions, specifically those associated with the reward system.
 In order to adapt to the stimulation caused by drugs or alcohol, the brain reduces the number of dopamine receptors at the synapse.
 This means that dopamine is cleared more quickly than usual.
 Modifications to dopamine can cause a person to be less responsive to a substance and decrease responses to natural rewards.
 A tolerance is formed, which can quickly turn into an addiction.

 These adaptations also affect other parts of the brain, such as the regions responsible for decision-making, judgment, learning, and memory.
 Stopping substance use unfortunately does not return the brain to its normal functions.
 This may take years to achieve.
 The long-lasting effects on the brain’s ability to process rewards can make it difficult to avoid relapse, which can lead to other health issues.